Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The file 18-letteronly has a script that will all lines of the file /etc/ssh/sshd_config starting with a letter The file 19-AZ has a script that will Replace all characters A and c from input to Z and e respectively The file 20-hiago has a script that removes all letters c and C from input
+The file 18-letteronly has a script that will all lines of the file /etc/ssh/sshd_config starting with a letter The file 19-AZ has a script that will Replace all characters A and c from input to Z and e respectively The file 20-hiago has a script that removes all letters c and C from input The file 21-reverse has a script that reverse its input